Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Analysis of the discrete Euler equations with artificial diffusion

 The main development of adaptive schemes is due to Venkateswaran and co-authors \cite{venkateswaran_dual_1995,venkateswaran_efficiency_2000,venkateswaran_artficial_2003,potsdam_unsteady_2007,sachdev_improved_2012}, to allow accurate simulation of acoustic phenomena with the mixed scheme, but to return to the more favourable convergence and stability properties of the convective scaling when $\Delta t$ is too large to resolve the acoustic waves.
 To the authors' knowledge, \cite{venkateswaran_efficiency_2000} is the earliest use of the mixed diffusion scaling in the literature.
 The scalar diffusion schemes in \cite{venkateswaran_efficiency_2000,venkateswaran_artficial_2003,potsdam_unsteady_2007} are diagonal for both large and small timesteps.
-The matrix diffusion schemes in \cite{sachdev_improved_2012} return to the preconditioned Roe scheme for large timesteps, where all four diffusion coefficients are well balanced.
-For small timesteps they approach mixed schemes which are upper/lower triangular in the entropy variables (i.e. either $\mu_{12}$ or $\mu_{21}$ is $o(M^0)$).\footnote{ This can be seen by identifying that $C\phi^T$ and $C'_p$ in equations (12,13) in \cite{sachdev_improved_2012} correspond to $\delta U$ and $\delta p$ respectively in (\ref{eq:WeissSmith_diffusion},\ref{eq:interface_delta_up}).} The first scheme (equation (14) in \cite{sachdev_improved_2012}) has adaptive scaling on the $\delta U$ diffusion terms $\mu_{11}$ and $\mu_{12}$, meaning they both return to the values in the original Roe scheme for small Mach number - $\mu_{11}$ becomes that of the mixed scheme, and $\mu_{12}$ becomes $o(M^0)$, so the diffusion is lower triangular.
-Conversely, the second scheme (equation (15) in \cite{sachdev_improved_2012}) has adaptive scaling on the pressure diffusion terms $\mu_{11}$ and $\mu_{21}$, so becomes upper triangular at small timesteps.
-The matrix diffusion scheme of Potsdam et al. \cite{potsdam_unsteady_2007} is almost equivalent to the second scheme in \cite{sachdev_improved_2012}.
-Despite these differences, the Sachdev et al. report no visible differences between results found with any of these three schemes.
+The matrix diffusion schemes in \cite{sachdev_improved_2012} return to the preconditioned Roe scheme for large timesteps, where all four diffusion coefficients are well balanced, but for small timesteps they approach mixed schemes which are upper/lower triangular in the entropy variables (i.e. either $\mu_{12}$ or $\mu_{21}$ is $o(M^0)$).\footnote{ This can be seen by identifying that $C\phi^T$ and $C'_p$ in equations (12,13) in \cite{sachdev_improved_2012} correspond to the $\delta U$ and $\delta p$ terms respectively in (\ref{eq:WeissSmith_diffusion},\ref{eq:interface_delta_up}).} The first scheme (equation (14) in \cite{sachdev_improved_2012}) has adaptive scaling on the $\delta U$ diffusion terms $\mu_{11}$ and $\mu_{12}$, meaning they both return to the values in the original Roe scheme for small timestep - $\mu_{11}$ becomes $\mathcalOM{}$ and $\mu_{12}$ becomes $o(M^0)$, so $\uuline{A}$ is lower triangular.
+Conversely, the second scheme (equation (15) in \cite{sachdev_improved_2012}) has adaptive scaling on the pressure diffusion terms $\mu_{11}$ and $\mu_{21}$, so becomes upper triangular.
+The authors state that the matrix diffusion scheme of Potsdam et al. \cite{potsdam_unsteady_2007} is almost equivalent to the second scheme in \cite{sachdev_improved_2012}.
+Despite these differences, Sachdev et al. report no visible differences between results with these three schemes.